-TechInPacific – Fiji’s Amalgamated Telecom Holdings (ATH) subsidiary, ATH International Venture Pte.
-Limited (ATHIV) has invested $25m in The Asian Development Bank (ADB) for the development of the Greenfield 4G network in PNG.
+TechInPacific – The Asian Development Bank (ADB) has invested $25m in Fiji’s Amalgamated Telecom Holdings (ATH) subsidiary, ATH International Venture Pte.
+Limited (ATHIV) for the development of the Greenfield 4G network in PNG.

 According to Infrastructure Finance Division Director for Southeast Asia, East Asia, and the Pacific at ADB’s Private Sector Operations Department Jackie B. Surtani, the investment is their continuous effort to deliver essential and affordable infrastructure services to PNG natives.